The Columbus Brewery District

 The Brewery District is located just to the South of Downtown Columbus and directly to the West of German Village.
 This area features a combination of redeveloped warehouses and newer build condominium options.
 It also happens to be the home base of our real estate operations!

-Instead, you’ll find an excellent mix of renovated warehouse lofts, condos, and apartments.
+Instead, you’ll find an excellent mix of renovated warehouse lofts, condos, and apartments within historic buildings.
+Mixed-use developments offer a variety of housing options, including restored brick homes that showcase the area’s architectural heritage.
+There is also a wide range of commercial and community space available within these renovated buildings.
 There are also a variety of great restaurants and bars to explore.
 The Brewery District is also home to one of the largest grocery stores in the downtown area, which is a nice perk to the area.

 History of the Brewery District